epoc-ed/manual/Jungfrau-GUI.rst

 ``Click-on-Centering``
     Activates stage control by clicking the image.
-    The clicked-on point is moved to fit at the center of the rectangular overlay.
+    The clicked-on point is moved to fit at the center of detector (MAG mode) or at the center of rectangular overlay (LowMAG mode).
+The function is disabled at the DIFF-mode.

 **B. Beam Sweep & Focus**